Northern Sotho

-Sepedi is one of South Africa’s twelve official languages and belongs to the Bantu language family, specifically the Sotho-Tswana group.
+Northern Sotho is one of South Africa's twelve official languages and belongs to the Bantu language family, specifically the Sotho-Tswana group.
 The language is spoken mainly in Limpopo Province, and to a lesser extent in Gauteng, Mpumalanga, and North West.

-Sepedi refers to the dialect spoken by the Pedi people.
-Northern Sotho is the umbrella term for a group of related dialects.
-The two terms are often used interchangeably, but technically Sepedi is one dialect of Northern Sotho.
+Northern Sotho is the umbrella term for a group of certain dialects.

-As of the 2022 South African Census, approximately 6.2 million people, or 10.0% of the national population, speak Sepedi as their first language.
-Sepedi ranks as the fifth most spoken first language.
+As of the 2022 South African Census, approximately 6.2 million people, or 10.0% of the national population, speak Northern Sotho as their first language.
+Northern Sotho ranks as the fifth most spoken first language.